americocunhajr/SoBioS/README.md

 ## Citing SoBioS:

-We ask users of SoBioS to cite the following book chapter in any publications reporting work done with SoBioS:
+We kindly ask users to cite the following reference in any publications reporting work done with SoBioS:

 Michel Tosin, Adriano Côrtes, Americo Cunha Jr, A Tutorial on Sobols' Global Sensitivity Analysis Applied to Biological Models, 2020